 She took her cane and got to her feet.
 “I want to get some work done.
 If you’re here, I’ll be tempted to try and get you to spoil your big moment in the morning.
 So, get gone, until at least eleven.
 Go.”

 I went outside, wearing my poncho over my jacket, and I realized that I had no definite idea of where I should go.
 Ordinarily, when banished to the outside world, I tended to take refuge in the town library, but the town library was gone.
 The rain was very light now, but it was enough to discourage me from going to sit on the pier or anywhere else outdoors.

 With no specific plan, I started to climb the hill that would take me past the Catholic church, and eventually to Main Street.

-As always when passing a Catholic church, anywhere in the world, I felt as if I had a tiny priest on one shoulder, gently reminding me to cross myself, and my employer sitting on my other shoulder, grinning as she blew smoke from a tiny cigarette into my ear.
+As always when passing a Catholic church, anywhere in the world, I felt as if I had a tiny priest on one shoulder, gently reminding me to cross myself, and my employer, the atheist, sitting on my other shoulder, grinning as she blew smoke from a tiny cigarette into my ear.

 Coming down the hill from the church to the center of town, I sniffed the air and I didn’t smell any smoke.
 Apparently the recent rain had cleared the air.
 As I reached Main Street, however, I realized (or, really, remembered) what’s worse than smoke in the air: the smell of wet ashes.